GDesigns49/alx-zero_day/0x03-git/README.md

-Update of README.md for my root directory
+Update of README.md for my root directory.